 The Royal Historical Society is strongly committed to supporting and encouraging the work and development of Early Career Historians.

-- Available from 7 February 2020, our new Early Career Membership category is free of charge.
+Our new Early Career Membership category (launched in 2020) is free of charge.
 It is open to all those registered for a postgraduate research degree in a historical subject, and to early career researchers within two years of submitting their corrected PhD in a historical subject.
-Find out more here.

-- Our range of annual Prizes recognise excellent scholarship amongst Early Career Researchers (ECRs). from first monographs to undergraduate dissertations.
+Our annual Prizes recognise excellent scholarship amongst Early Career Researchers (ECRs) from first monographs to undergraduate dissertations.

 RHS GrantsFind out about our funding schemes for research expenses, conference travel and event organisation.

 New Historical PerspectivesNew Historical Perspectives is our new open access book series for early career scholars.
 Find out more about the series, and how to propose a volume.